-Plant Health Division
+Plant Health Division - Administration

 The Division protects California's:

-- food supply from the devastating impact of exotic pests;
+- Food supply from the devastating impact of exotic pests.

-- environment and natural resources from direct pest impacts and increased pesticide use.
+- Environment and natural resources from direct pest impacts and increased pesticide use.

-- public from pests that pose human health threats;
+- Public from pests that pose human health threats.

-- position in the global economy.
+- Position in the global economy.

 • Report a Pest Hotline: 1-800-491-1899